Adult Intensive Outpatient Program

 - Extensive skills training and therapy focused on crisis management, illness education, emotional regulation, and communication skills

 On average this program lasts four to six weeks and meets up to three to four days per week, for three to four hours each day.
-Group therapy, led by a licensed independent social worker, focuses on illness management, behavioral and emotional life-skill development.
+Group therapy, led by a licensed social worker, focuses on illness management, behavioral and emotional life-skill development.

 Privacy is essential.
 Patients are expected to keep names and information of other patients in the program confidential.